 Bullying can take the form of physical, verbal and non-verbal conduct.
-Bullying may include, by way of example:
+By way of example, bullying may include:

-- Shouting at, being sarcastic towards, ridiculing or demeaning others - Physical or psychological threats - Overbearing and intimidating levels of supervision - Inappropriate and/or derogatory remarks about someone's performance - Abuse of authority or power by those in positions of seniority - Deliberately excluding someone from meetings or communications without good reason
+- shouting at, being sarcastic towards, ridiculing or demeaning others; - physical or psychological threats; - overbearing and intimidating levels of supervision; - inappropriate or derogatory remarks about someone's performance; - abuse of authority or power by those in positions of seniority; - deliberately excluding someone from meetings or communications without good reason.

-Legitimate, reasonable and constructive criticism of a worker's performance or behaviour, or reasonable instructions given to staff in the course of their employment, will not amount to bullying on their own.
+Legitimate, reasonable and constructive criticism of an employee's performance or behaviour, or reasonable instructions given to staff in the course of their employment, will not amount to bullying on their own.